Market IQ | Political and capital market insights

 Alternatives

-We are overweight within alternatives with a preference for infrastructure and commodities over REITs as well as an out of benchmark allocation to natural resources equities.
+We are overweight within alternatives with a preference for infrastructure and global natural resources equities (out of benchmark) over REITs.
+We are neutral on commodities.

 Alternatives